ilifau/StudOn/Services/Mail/README.md

     \ilMailFormCall::getRedirectTarget(
         $this, // The referring ILIAS controller aka.
-GUI when redirecting back to the referrer 'participants', // The desired command aka. the method to be called when redirecting back to the referrer array(), // Key/Value array for parameters important for the ilCtrl/GUI context when when redirecting back to the referrer, e.g. a ref_id array(
+GUI when redirecting back to the referrer 'participants', // The desired command aka. the method to be called when redirecting back to the referrer [], // Key/Value array for parameters important for the ilCtrl/GUI context when when redirecting back to the referrer, e.g. a ref_id
+        [
-           'type' => 'new', // Could also be 'reply' with an additional 'mail_id' paremter provided here ),
+           'type' => 'new', // Could also be 'reply' with an additional 'mail_id' paremter provided here ],
-        array(
+        [
             \ilMailFormCall::CONTEXT_KEY => \ilCourseMailTemplateTutorContext::ID, // don't forget this!
             'ref_id' => $courseRefId,
             'ts'     => time(),
-            // further parameters which will be later automatically passed to your context class )
+            // further parameters which will be later automatically passed to your context class ]
     )
 );
 ```